wiencheck/Bauly/README.md

 ![Bauly Demo](https://i.imgur.com/tAx7gJd.gif)

-**Bauly** is a neat little library used to displaying compact message banners in your app.
+**Bauly** is a neat little library used to display compact message banners in your app.
 The design is inspired by stock banners visible in iOS 13 and newer.

 - Written in Swift 5
 - iOS 10+ support